OUSmartInfrastructure/ParticlePhotonMQTTClient/README.md

 ## Setting up the AWS IoT Core service
+**NB: Amazon is constantly updating the AWS platform, so there is a possibility that some of the screenshots used in this demonstration may have changed over time.**

 Amazon usually requires that you first setup an account with them.
 Once the account has been setup, head over to the [IoT Core](https://aws.amazon.com/iot-core/) site and log into the console.

 In the console, search for the IoT Core service and select it to get into the IoT Core service's console.
 You should note that Amazon is constantly evolving their platform so moving forward if you are accessing this resource at some time later than 2018 there may be little changes but it shouldn't be hard to figure things out.